MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

 ## Configure backup

-To back up SharePoint farm, configure protection for SharePoint by using ConfigureSharePoint.exe, then create a protection group in DPM, and then follow these steps:
+To back up SharePoint farm, configure protection for SharePoint by using ConfigureSharePoint.exe, and then create a protection group in DPM, follow these steps:

 1. **Run ConfigureSharePoint.exe** - This tool configures the SharePoint VSS Writer service \(WSS\) and provides the protection agent with credentials for the SharePoint farm.
     After you've deployed the protection agent, the ConfigureSharePoint.exe file can be found in the \<DPM Installation Path\>\\bin folder on the front\-end Web server.
 If you've multiple WFE servers, you only need to install it on one of them.
 Run as follows: